NextronSystems/nextron-helper-scripts/thor-help/README.md

 ## Flags for Scan Modes
 ```
+      --diff              Set lookback time (see --lookback) for each module to the last time the module ran successfully and activates --all-module-lookback.
-      --diff      Skip all elements that were present during the last scan run (Currently applies to modules: Filesystem, Registry, Eventlog)
+                          Effectively, this means that only elements that changed since the last scan are examined.
       --fsonly            Scan only the file system, disable resource checks and quick mode, activate intense mode, disable ThorDB and apply IOCs platform independently.
                           This option scans all drives by default, but is often used with -p to scan only a single path.
+      --global-lookback   Apply Lookback to Filesystem, Services and Registry as well (in addition to the Event logs).
+See also --lookback.
+                          Warning: Timestomping or similar methods of antivirus evasion may result in elements not being examined.
       --intense           Disable soft mode, activate dump file analysis, MFT analysis and sigma rules, and don't skip registry keys with less relevance.
                           WARNING: This scan mode performs tasks that affect systems stability.
 Do not use this mode in live scanning unless you accept the risk.
+      --lookback int      Specify how many past days shall be analyzed.
+Event log entries from before this point will be ignored.
+0 means no limit (default 0).
       --quick             Skip the Eventlog, Firewall, Profiles and Hotfixes modules, don't scan log files, EVTX files, or web directories from process handles and select only a set of highly relevant directories for file system scan
       --soft              Skip CPU and RAM intensive modules (Mutexes, Firewall, Logons, Network sessions and shares, LSA sessions, open files, hosts file), don't decompress executables and doesn't perform a DoublePulsar backdoor check, lower max CPU usage to 70% and set low priority for THOR.
                           This mode activates automatically on systems with 1 CPU core or less than 1024 MB RAM.
 ```

 ## Flags for Resource Options